zitadel/zitadel/docs/docs/concepts/features/selfservice.md

 Users can select a button to initiate passwordless login or use a fall-back method (ie. login with username/password), if available.

-The passwordless login flow follows the FIDO 2 / WebAuthN standard.
+The passwordless login flow follows the FIDO2 / WebAuthN standard.
 Briefly explained the following happens:

 - User selects button
-- User's device will ask the user to provide a gesture (eg, FaceID, Windows Hello, Fingerprint, PIN)
+- User's device will ask the user to provide a gesture (e.g., FaceID, Windows Hello, Fingerprint, PIN)
 - The user is being redirected to the application

 With the introduction of passkeys the gesture can be provided on ANY of the user's devices.
-This is not strictly the device where the login flow is being executed (eg, push notification on a mobile device).
+This is not strictly the device where the login flow is being executed (e.g., on a mobile device).
 The user experience depends mainly on the used operating system and browser.

 ### SSO / Social Logins